-Fair value was calculated by using the volume weighted average closing price of the Shares on the TSX for the five trading days immediately preceding February 1, 2014.
+Fair value was determined as the closing price of the Shares on the TSX on January 30, 2016.

+(2) Represents the pre-tax amount received by each NEO from options exercised during the fiscal year ended January 31, 2016.

-- (2) The value of the Share based awards that vested during the year was calculated by the number of PSUs that vested by \$25.28, which is the fair market value of North West Shares at January 31, 2014.
-Fair market value was calculated by using the volume weighted average closing price of the Shares on the TSX for the five trading days immediately preceding the vesting date of February 1, 2014.
-The value also includes the equivalent of dividends earned up to January 31, 2014 on vested RSUs and PSUs.
-For the Share based awards for Mr. Kennedy that vested during the year, please also refer to Note 4 below. - Please refer to "See "2013 PERFORMANCE AND COMPENSATION-PSUs Vested in 2013" for information on the methodology for calculating the number of the PSU awards that vested during the year. - (3) Please refer to "2013 PERFORMANCE AND COMPENSATION 2013 STIP Awards" for information on the calculation of the STIP awards. - (4) The value of the Share based awards for Mr. Kennedy includes the RSUs that vested on January 31, 2014 under the special grant provided to Mr. Kennedy on February 1, 2011.
-Under the terms of Mr. Kennedy's employment agreement, the value of any vested RSUs under this special grant is calculated as the number of vested RSUs multiplied by the Fair Market Value (the volume-weighted average closing price of the Shares on the TSX for the five trading days immediately preceding the redemption date).
-The value also includes the equivalent of dividends earned up to January 31, 2014.
-See "Employment Agreements/Offers of Employment" for more information on this special grant.
+(3) The value of the Share based awards that vested during the year was calculated by the number of PSUs that vested by \$29.38, which is the fair market value of North West Shares at January 31, 2016.
+Fair market value was calculated by using the volume weighted average closing price of the Shares on the TSX for the five trading days immediately preceding the vesting date of February 1, 2016.
+The value also includes the equivalent of dividends earned up to January 31, 2016 on vested PSUs.

+Please refer to "See "2015 PERFORMANCE AND COMPENSATION - PSUs Vested in 2015" for information on the methodology for calculating the number of the PSU awards that vested during the year.

+(4) Please refer to "2015 PERFORMANCE AND COMPENSATION - 2015 STIP Awards" for information on the calculation of the STIP awards.

-2013 STIP Awards
+2015 STIP Awards

-The following summarizes North West's performance against the STIP targets set for NEOs for the 2013 fiscal year.
+The following summarizes North West's performance against the STIP targets set for each of the NEOs for the 2015 fiscal year.
+The weighing of each initiative varies by each NEO.
+See "2015 PERFORMANCE AND COMPENSATION - 2015 STIP Awards" for information on the calculation of the STIP awards.